-A trapping tunnel is a box to put a rat trap inside.
-The tunnel is designed to protect your young family members and pets from the trap.
+A trap tunnel is a wooden box designed to protect your tamariki and pets from the trap inside.

 10 x 60mm jolt head nails

 1 x front mesh screen (mesh size: 19mm2) w/ opening

 1 x back mesh screen (mesh size: 19mm2)